whateverforever/zettelcon/Readme.md

 - [ ] If something is quoted in a list, the list is copied over to the backlink section messing up the alignment and formatting
   - Maybe this can be fixed by not going by paragraphs but newlines instead
+- [x] Last letter of Agency, Kanban, Habits is cut off
+  - These are all files with no contents besides the heading
 - [x] Path in backlinks needs to be relative to markdown file
 - [x] Bureaucracy is fucked up
 - [x] Not idempotent